treanus/KUL_NIS/README.md

 ### [KUL_clinical_fmridti](/docs/KUL_clinical_fmridti/KUL_clinical_fmridti.md)
 The clinical batch pipeline.
 From a single DICOM input it runs the full presurgical / DBS fMRI–dMRI work-up — dcm2bids, tumor segmentation, KUL_VBG, fmriprep, SPM/melodic activation maps, KUL_dwiprep and KUL_FWT tractography — and produces review figures and (optionally, via `-R`) DICOMs for PACS and Brainlab.
 Seven processing types cover intra-/extra-axial glioma, manual-mask lesions, non-glioma cases, DBS (DRT / CSHD) and DTI-ALPS.
 Click the link in the header for the full guide.

+The run is layered: fmriprep/dwiprep/VBG/FreeSurfer are foundational, the GLM, melodic, DSC, rsfMRI and FWT sit on those, and `RESULTS/` + `Karawun/` are the clinical products exported from *them*.
+Because the analyses keep their output in `BIDS/derivatives/`, the product layer can be rebuilt without re-analysing anything — **clearing a step's `.done` marker re-exports, deleting its derivative re-analyses**. `-r` asks per step which to redo and ends with a `Repopulate RESULTS and Karawun?` question that rebuilds the product layer from whatever analyses are already present.
+A start-of-run integrity check reports any step whose marker says "done" but whose output is gone, and `REPORT/` refills itself from surviving sources.
+The Karawun/Brainlab folder is prepared automatically at the end of every run; `-R` then adds the PACS DICOMs and the fMRI activation labels. `-R`/`-F` run no preprocessing, so they also work on a directory holding nothing but `RESULTS/sub-{participant}/`.

 ## Tools for BIDS data conversion